KatieRyb/ENGL396_Docs_StarsAlign/ReferenceDocumentation_Player.md

 ## *Where can I find my gameplay statistics?*

 - The game does not keep track of your playing statistics.
-However, on Steam and Itch.io they have built in trackers for how much time you spend playing a game.
+However, on Steam they have built in trackers for how much time you spend playing a game.

 ## *How long does this game take?*